-To apply service-level agreement (SLA) to your tickets, you must set the Priority field on the ticket first.
-Use the process below to automate that action using triggers.
+To apply a service level agreement (SLA) to your tickets, you must set the Priority field on the ticket first.
+Use the steps below to automate this with triggers.

 The workflow includes the steps below: